SovnSkyrim/QWEST/README.md

 The name and picture are a reference to the amazing and wholesome Quest Sprout comic available on [swordscomic.com](https://swordscomic.com).
 Their official Twitter is [here](https://twitter.com/swordscomic).

-# READING THIS README IN IT'S ENTIRITY IS REQUIRED FOR THE LIST TO WORK, IT WILL NOT WORK IF YOU DON'T READ.
+# READING THIS README IN ITS ENTIRITY IS REQUIRED FOR THE LIST TO WORK, IT WILL NOT WORK IF YOU DON'T READ.
 THIS ISN'T ROCKET SCIENCE SO BE PATIENT AND READ CAREFULLY.
 THE README DOESN'T END AT "HOW TO START UP THE LIST".
-I am going to answer "readme" to any question answerred in this document, you're warned.
+I am going to answer "readme" to any question answered in this document, you have been warned.

 # Noteworthy Mods and what gameplay to expect.

-Depending on the choice of profile, you will have a very different approach to the list: [EnaiRim](https://www.nexusmods.com/skyrimspecialedition/users/3959191) will make you and your enemies stronger overall while [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746) will remain simple and closer to Vanilla.
+Depending on the choice of profile, you will have a very different approach to the list.
+[EnaiRim](https://www.nexusmods.com/skyrimspecialedition/users/3959191) will make you and your enemies stronger overall while [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746) will remain simple and closer to Vanilla.
-If you're unfamiliar with those overhauls, you should read their modpages as their changes are at the base of everything.
+If you're unfamiliar with those overhauls, you should read their modpages as the changes are at the base of everything.

-- Survival -
+## Survival
 If you chose to not make any modifications and go with the survival mods, you will have way more micromanagement to do.

-First you'll need to eat and sleep to survive, second you'll need to survive the cold or your stamina will drain and you'll die, third you'll need to clean yourself or you'll have very bad prices and everyone will smell you when trying to sneak.
+1. You will need to eat and sleep to survive.
+2. You will need to survive the cold or your stamina will drain and you'll die.
+3. You will need to clean yourself or you'll have very bad prices and everyone will smell you when trying to sneak.

 You should definitely check the Skill Trees within your campfire on top of the vanilla skill trees, your arrows will have a weight and you will need to sleep to level up your Character level.
+If you're unfamiliar with the survival mods, have a read of [Campfire](https://www.nexusmods.com/skyrimspecialedition/mods/667), [Dirt and Blood](https://www.nexusmods.com/skyrimspecialedition/mods/40746), [Keep it Clean](https://www.nexusmods.com/skyrimspecialedition/mods/17846) and [SunHelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414).

 Fast travel is disabled in multiple of these mods so there's no easy way to reactivate it at all times but there's an alternative: [Horizon Zero Dawn Fast Travel](https://www.nexusmods.com/skyrimspecialedition/mods/35793).
-If you're unfamiliar with those mods, have a read on [Campfire](https://www.nexusmods.com/skyrimspecialedition/mods/667), [Dirt and Blood](https://www.nexusmods.com/skyrimspecialedition/mods/40746), [Keep it Clean](https://www.nexusmods.com/skyrimspecialedition/mods/17846) and [SunHelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414).

 Lastly, all profiles have way better horse management thanks to [Convenient Horses](https://www.nexusmods.com/skyrimspecialedition/mods/9519), you can even let one of your followers mount behind you thanks to [Ride Sharing](https://www.nexusmods.com/skyrimspecialedition/mods/11734)!

-- Added Quests -
+## Added Quests

-[Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/30980) is the core spine of the list.
-QWEST! is the list with most addons, all Wabbajack lists overall, but many new lands aren't integrated with it, I'm especially thinking of [Unslaad](https://www.nexusmods.com/skyrimspecialedition/mods/11789), [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423) or [Undeath](https://www.nexusmods.com/skyrimspecialedition/mods/6180/?).
+[Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/30980) forms the core spine of the list.
+QWEST! is the list with most addons for the it, but many new lands aren't integrated with the musuem.
+These include [Unslaad](https://www.nexusmods.com/skyrimspecialedition/mods/11789), [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423) and [Undeath](https://www.nexusmods.com/skyrimspecialedition/mods/6180/?), all of which you can find in QWEST!

-[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194), [Skyrim Sewers 4](https://www.nexusmods.com/skyrimspecialedition/mods/9320) and [VIGILANT](https://www.nexusmods.com/skyrimspecialedition/mods/11849) are in and provide artifacts aswell as many new stuff to do, on top of those there is still The [Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168), [G.R.I.M](https://www.nexusmods.com/skyrimspecialedition/mods/41816), [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179), [Wyrmstooth](https://tes-mods.fandom.com/wiki/Wyrmstooth), [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673) or [Beyond Reach](https://www.nexusmods.com/skyrimspecialedition/mods/3008).
-A much more detailled Spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/15h4lGfMr4z_1hqPp8LDVbTLLRqgjaQBUUSIYc6XtJGU/edit#gid=0).
+[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194), [Skyrim Sewers 4](https://www.nexusmods.com/skyrimspecialedition/mods/9320) and [VIGILANT](https://www.nexusmods.com/skyrimspecialedition/mods/11849) are in and provide artifacts aswell as many new stuff to do.
+As well as those, you can find The [Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168), [G.R.I.M](https://www.nexusmods.com/skyrimspecialedition/mods/41816), [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179), [Wyrmstooth](https://tes-mods.fandom.com/wiki/Wyrmstooth), [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673) or [Beyond Reach](https://www.nexusmods.com/skyrimspecialedition/mods/3008).
+A much more detailled Spreadsheet on the variety of quests in the list can be found [here](https://docs.google.com/spreadsheets/d/15h4lGfMr4z_1hqPp8LDVbTLLRqgjaQBUUSIYc6XtJGU/edit#gid=0).

-- Overhaul-ed Quests -
+## Overhauled Quests
-From [Finding Derkeethus](https://www.nexusmods.com/skyrimspecialedition/mods/19550) to [Save the Icerunner](https://www.nexusmods.com/skyrimspecialedition/mods/34681) with [Thieves' Guild Night On the Town](https://www.nexusmods.com/skyrimspecialedition/mods/42069) or [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/26788), many quests are changed.
+From [Finding Derkeethus](https://www.nexusmods.com/skyrimspecialedition/mods/19550) to [Save the Icerunner](https://www.nexusmods.com/skyrimspecialedition/mods/34681) with [Thieves' Guild Night On the Town](https://www.nexusmods.com/skyrimspecialedition/mods/42069) or [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/26788), many quests have been changed.

 You should know that the [Thieves Guild have Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) now, and you can [Renounce the Daedra if you will](https://www.nexusmods.com/skyrimspecialedition/mods/36100), while [Vampires can skip Fort Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/25783).
-A much more detailled Spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/15h4lGfMr4z_1hqPp8LDVbTLLRqgjaQBUUSIYc6XtJGU/edit#gid=0).
+A much more detailled Spreadsheet on the changes can be found [here](https://docs.google.com/spreadsheets/d/15h4lGfMr4z_1hqPp8LDVbTLLRqgjaQBUUSIYc6XtJGU/edit#gid=0).

-- Followers -
+## Followers
-[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194#) will provide a nice amount of high quality followers but there is still the unforgettable [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)), [Vilja](https://www.nexusmods.com/skyrimspecialedition/mods/6722), and even [Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137).
-There is also Serana [Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Add-on](https://www.nexusmods.com/skyrimspecialedition/mods/32161) for all the love for the goth cutie.
+[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194) will provide a nice amount of high quality followers but there is still the unforgettable [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)), [Vilja](https://www.nexusmods.com/skyrimspecialedition/mods/6722), and even [Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137).
+There is also Serana [Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Add-on](https://www.nexusmods.com/skyrimspecialedition/mods/32161) for all those who love the goth cutie.

-- Loot, Artefacts and Leveling -
+## Loot, Artefacts and Leveling
 [Reliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) overhauls all vanilla Artifacts and [Dynamic Dungeon Loot](https://www.nexusmods.com/skyrimspecialedition/mods/10308) coupled with [Lock Related Loot](https://www.nexusmods.com/skyrimspecialedition/mods/11342) makes sure you do not find spider webs in the dungeon chests.
-[Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) handles levels, quests will level your character levels, skills will not level it anymore, but they'll level independently.
-Also there's a skill cap to avoid powerleveling, it is determined by the Player Character level, you really should check the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/17751)!
+[Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes levelling so that exploring the world of Skyrim increase your level with skill levels increasing independently.
+There is a skill cap to avoid powerlevelling which is determined by the player character level.
+More details on this can be seen on the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/17751), which I recommend you read.

-- Enemies and General Difficulty -
+## Enemies and General Difficulty
 QWEST! isn't here to make the game feel like it's Dark Souls' difficulty.
 My philosophy on enemies is that diversity should be more important than difficulty, and that very diversity is gonna make the game more challenging.
 That is why you will find all kinds of bandits, draugrs, vampires, dragons, while they all have new cool spells due to [EEOS](https://www.nexusmods.com/skyrimspecialedition/mods/37228) and their spawns are increased due to [Genesis Unleashed](https://www.nexusmods.com/skyrimspecialedition/mods/23871).

-Here's a few mods adding diversity: For Draugrs we have: [DUI](https://www.nexusmods.com/skyrimspecialedition/mods/21775), [BriDO](https://www.nexusmods.com/skyrimspecialedition/mods/26188), [Cannibal Draugr on Solstheim](https://www.nexusmods.com/skyrimspecialedition/mods/21238).
-Bandits have [OBIS](https://www.nexusmods.com/skyrimspecialedition/mods/4145) and it's Patrol addon.
-Vampires have [Better Vampire NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/9510).
-Dragons have [Splendor](https://www.nexusmods.com/skyrimspecialedition/mods/9670), [Diverse Dragons Collection](https://www.nexusmods.com/skyrimspecialedition/mods/695) and [Zim's Dragon Improvements](https://www.nexusmods.com/skyrimspecialedition/mods/38693).
-This list isn't exhaustive!
+A wide variety of mods are used to increase variety to the enemies you ecounter across the worldspaces.
+Draugrs have been improved using [DUI](https://www.nexusmods.com/skyrimspecialedition/mods/21775), [BriDO](https://www.nexusmods.com/skyrimspecialedition/mods/26188) and [Cannibal Draugr on Solstheim](https://www.nexusmods.com/skyrimspecialedition/mods/21238).
+Bandits have been improved using [OBIS](https://www.nexusmods.com/skyrimspecialedition/mods/4145) and it's Patrol addon.
+Vampires have been improved through the use of [Better Vampire NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/9510).
+Dragons are improved using [Splendor](https://www.nexusmods.com/skyrimspecialedition/mods/9670), [Diverse Dragons Collection](https://www.nexusmods.com/skyrimspecialedition/mods/695) and [Zim's Dragon Improvements](https://www.nexusmods.com/skyrimspecialedition/mods/38693).
+This list is not exhaustive!

 ## Installation
 ### Pre-Installation